 Opened on 14 November 2016, the pop-up featured 10 independent designer-makers, specially selected by the Museum and Craft Central, selling handcrafted jewellery, ceramics, stationery, homewares, prints and paper craft all made in the UK with most made in London.

-The Oscar Francis Pattern Architecture collection is still sold in the Museum of London Shop.
+The Oscar Francis Pattern Architecture collection is currently on sale in the Museum of London Shop.